Package 'nonprobsvy'

 nn_exact_se

-Logical value indicating whether to compute the exact standard error estimate for nn or pmm estimator.
-The variance estimator for estimation based on nn or pmm can be decomposed into three parts, with the third being computed using covariance between imputed values for units in probability sample using predictive matches from non-probability sample.
-In most situations this term is negligible and is very computationally expensive so by default this is set to FALSE, but it is recommended to set this value to TRUE before submitting final results.
+a logical value indicating whether to compute the exact standard error estimate for nn or pmm estimator.
+The variance estimator for estimation based on nn or pmm can be decomposed into three parts, with the third computed using covariance between imputed values for units in the probability sample using predictive matches from the non-probability sample.
+In most situations this term is negligible and is very computationally expensive so by default it is set to FALSE, but the recommended option is to set this value to TRUE before submitting the final results.

 pi_ij